Fullerton, California: Boom years

 Drilling for petroleum began in 1880 with the discovery of the Brea-Olinda Oil Field and fueled the first real boom, peaking in the 1920s.
-Construction reflected the vogue for Spanish Colonial and Italian Renaissance–inspired architecture, as in the historic Fox Fullerton Theatre (erected 1925); the Muckenthaler House, designed by Frank K. Benchley (erected 1924); and the city's chief landmark, the Plummer Auditorium and clock tower (erected 1930).
+Construction reflected the vogue for Spanish Colonial Revival and Italian Renaissance–inspired architecture, as in the historic Fox Fullerton Theatre (erected 1925); the Muckenthaler House, designed by Frank K. Benchley (erected 1924); and the city's chief landmark, the Plummer Auditorium and clock tower (erected 1930).
 Fullerton College was established at its present location at Chapman Avenue and Lemon Street in 1913.
 Meanwhile, the city banned all overnight street parking in 1924 – a law enforced to the present day, unless an area is specifically exempted.

 In 1943, the Alex Bernal residence became the site of one of the first successful lawsuits against household covenant laws in the country after Alex and Esther Bernal purchased a home in a Fullerton neighborhood that barred purchases from "Mexicans."
 After a home invasion that resulted in their belongings being thrown into the street and a petition signed by fifty neighborhood residents to have the Bernal's removed from the neighborhood, a lawsuit was issued against the Bernals on the basis that their presence caused "irreparable injury" to the neighborhood that could lead to "coming in contact with said other races, including Mexicans, in a social and neighborhood manner."
 Lawyer David C. Marcus represented the Bernals in Doss vs. Bernal and won the case, which received national attention.

 In 1949, Leo Fender developed and refined the world's first commercially successful solid-body electric guitar, the Fender Telecaster.

 Postwar suburbanization

-Although Fullerton, like other Southern California cities, had experienced an expansion of population due to housing development, this increased by an order of magnitude during the post war years.
-Fullerton's population soared after World War II as American veterans migrated to California, bought housing in the land development which destroyed the surrounding farming and park areas, and in particular after the construction of Interstate 5 and development in neighboring Anaheim.
+Although Fullerton, like other Southern California cities, had experienced an expansion of population due to housing development, this increased by an order of magnitude during the post-war years.
+Fullerton's population soared after World War II as American veterans migrated to the region, bought housing in developments which consumed the area's farmland, and in particular, after the construction of Interstate 5 and development in neighboring Anaheim.

 To serve the growing population, the California State Legislature authorized Orange County State College in 1957, which began operating out of Fullerton high schools in 1959.
-In 1963, it moved to its present campus on State College Boulevard, and later, after several name-changes, was finally redesignated California State University, Fullerton.
+In 1963, it moved to its present campus on State College Boulevard, and later, after several name changes, was finally redesignated California State University, Fullerton.
 The Fullerton Arboretum, a 26-acre (105,000 m^{2}) botanical garden, opened in 1979.

 Manufacturing growth leveled off as ever-soaring property prices, increasing environmental regulation, traffic, and other pressures increased.
-By the late 20th century the city had lost much of its rural character in favor of suburban housing tracts and shopping centers.
+By the late 20th century, the city had lost much of its rural character in favor of suburban housing tracts and shopping centers.

 In the 1980s, Fullerton hosted a community of Punk and LGBTQ youth in the former Black Hole Apartments.